austinreidmanny/raven/README.md

 # Raven
-An RNA virus discovery pipeline (formerly `dnatax`) Like the bird, `Raven` is smart and good at finding things (like viruses).
-Unlike the bird, this pipeline has not been cited by Edgar Allen Poe
+An RNA virus discovery pipeline (formerly `dnatax`).

+Like the bird, `Raven` is smart and good at finding things (like viruses).
+Unlike the bird, this pipeline has not been cited by Edgar Allen Poe.

 ## Objective
 `Raven` is a virus discovery pipeline for finding viruses in publicly available transcriptome data.